 Staff had completed mandatory training to perform their role effectively.
-Staff were supported through regular supervision.
-The home was an ordinary house close to other residential and commercial properties, at the heart of the local community.
+Staff felt supported in their roles.
 People were supported to eat a balanced diet and were able to choose what they ate.
 People had access to health care professionals.
 Care plans were in place for people, which set out how to meet their needs in a person-centred way.
 Information was provided to people in a way that was accessible to them.
-Systems were in place for dealing with complaints.
-People were supported to maintain relationships with family and friends, and to engage in meaningful activities.
+People were supported to maintain relationships with family and friends.